 It’s not a long drive across to Dumfries House Lodge, where we are staying for the next few days.
 We park and knock on the door and are greeted warmly.
 It’s a very simple sign in process, I’m given a tour and a key and a recommendation for dinner along with an offer to make a booking for us.
 I head out to the car and Hubby while the staff get back to whatever it is going on here.
 There seems to be some sort of hospitality being offered around.
 The place is abuzz with people as we bring up our overnight bags.
 We don’t hang about.
 We test the couch and the bed.
 Oh so comfy and snuggly.

 We check out the ensuite.
 Ooh la la.
-We have authentic Thomas Crapper porcelain in toilet and wash basin.
-We resolve to head straight out and get dinner and get back to relax luxury as soon as we can.
+We have authentic Thomas Crapper porcelain toilet and wash basin.
+We resolve to head straight out and get dinner and get back to relax in luxury as soon as we can.
 Never mind a booking we’ll just rock up.

-Hubby starts with a Tennents Lager and comments that he can understand why it’s so popular.
+Hubby starts with a Tennents Lager and comments again that he can understand why it’s so popular.
 I have my first experience with J2O which is an orange and passionfruit drink.
 Nice.

 Hubby makes his bid in our friendly competition with the Spanish King Prawn Sizzler served with Chorizo, fresh chilli, garlic and fresh herbs £6.95, which arrived very much a-sizzle; followed by Slow cooked shoulder of beef which is served with Ayrshire bacon mash, roasted vegetable and chestnut mushroom sauce, £10.95.

 I’m playing it safe with Atlantic prawn cocktail served with a dressed citrus salad and grissini sticks, 5.95; followed by Home-made steak and sausage pie served with creamed mash and seasonal veg. £10.95.